ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrli.md

 Each vRLI virtual appliance has three default virtual disks and can use more virtual disks for storage.
 * Hard disk 1 - 20 GB for the root file system
 * Hard disk 2 - 510 GB for medium-size deployment and contains two partitions:
-  * /storage/var - for system logs
+   * `/storage/var` - for system logs
-  * /storage/core storage - for collected logs (approximately 475 GB disk space available)
+   * `/storage/core` storage - for collected log files (approximately 475 GB disk space available)

 ## Networking
 {: #opsmgmt-vrli-network}

-Deployment of the vRLI appliance requires three IP addresses from the tooling private portable subnet. vRLI requires access to:
+Deployment of the vRLI appliance requires three IP addresses from the tooling private portable subnet. vRLI requires access to the following items.
 * vCenter Appliance
 * vRealize Log Insight Appliance
 * NSX-V/T Appliances